 After the Ghost Ship fire, there was a prominent eviction of the Bell Foundry in Baltimore.
-The Bell Foundry was a two-story theater, art venue and live-work space, home to the Baltimore Rock Opera Society.
+The Bell Foundry was a two-story theater, art venue and live-work space home to the Baltimore Rock Opera Society.
 About twenty artists were evicted from the space, and more than one Bell Foundry tenant subsequently became homeless (Wingren, 2017).

-Following the Bell Foundry eviction, protecting artist spaces, particularly for those living in other old industrial buildings with code issues, became a public cause in Baltimore.
+Following the Bell Foundry eviction, protecting artist spaces, particularly for those living with code issues, became a public cause in Baltimore.